WILSON HARBOR YACHT RACING ASSOCIATION

 Note that the courses for the spinnaker fleet and the main & jib fleets may be different.

 STARTING AND FINISHING

 Two starts will be used.
-The first will be for all SPINNAKER boats. the second for all MAIN & JIB boats.
-The class flag for the SPINNAKER start will be a white flag.
-The class flag for the MAIN & JIB start will be a red flag.
+The first will be for all white sail boats. the second for all spinnaker boats.
+The class flag for the white sail fleet start will be a white flag.
+The class flag for the spinnaker fleet start will be a red flag.
 The preparatory flag for both starts will be a blue flag.
-There will be one minute between the SPINNAKER start signal and the warning signal for the MAIN & JIB fleet.
+There will be one minute between the white sail start signal and the warning signal for the spinnaker fleet.
 This modifies RRS 26.